onelito19/odin_recipes/README.md

 ![](https://img.shields.io/badge/Uneweb-blue)

-# Project Name
+# Odin recipes

-> One paragraph statement about the project.
+> This project was create with the finally to show my skills in HTML.

 ![screenshot](./app_screenshot.png)